-As a citizen of an EU/EEA state, in many cases you will be eligible for reimbursement from your public health insurance for healthcare provided in another EU/EEA state than your state of residence.
+As a citizen of an EU/EEA state, you may be eligible for reimbursement from your public health insurance when receiving healthcare in another EU/EEA state, different from your state of residence.

-The rules governing the right to apply for/purchase public and private healthcare in Denmark do not affect your right to receive necessary public healthcare in Denmark if you fall ill or are injured during your stay in Denmark.
+Rules regarding the right to apply for or purchase public and private healthcare in Denmark do not affect your entitlement to receive necessary public healthcare in Denmark if you fall ill or are injured during your stay in the country.

-If you are covered by a public health insurance scheme in another EU/EEA state, you have access to public healthcare in Denmark.
+If you are covered by a public health insurance scheme in another EU/EEA state, you have the right to access public healthcare services in Denmark.

-You may be asked to provide documentation for your public health insurance cover.
-Documentation may e.g. be provided by presenting your European Health Insurance Card.
+To avail of these services, you might be asked to provide documentation of your public health insurance cover, typically by presenting your European Health Insurance Card.

-Public hospitals in Denmark will offer you treatment against payment.
-However, you need to be referred by a doctor/GP before the hospital can decide if they can offer you examination/treatment at the hospital.
-Referral may also be issued by other licensed health professionals and authorities.
-You will find further information on the websites of the various regional authorities.
+Public hospitals in Denmark offer treatment, but it requires a referral from a doctor/general practitioner (GP) before they can decide on examination or treatment at the hospital.
+Referrals can also be issued by other licensed health professionals and authorities.
+Further information can be found on the websites of various regional authorities.

-The public hospitals in Denmark are operated by the five regional councils.
-You can find the public hospitals in Denmark on the websites of the various regional authorities:
+Denmark has five regional councils operating its public hospitals.
+You can locate these hospitals on the websites of the respective regional authorities: